Bergen County’s Project SEARCH

 Program SEARCH is an internationally trademarked and copyrighted program assuring model fidelity and best practices by adherence to critical core model components taught in an integrated business environment.
 The Project SEARCH programs across the United States have had great success assisting individuals with disabilities to obtain employment.

-Bergen County’s Project SEARCH was formally awarded the Employment Outcome Award for 80-89% Placement at the Project SEARCH International Conference.
+Bergen County’s Project SEARCH has been formally awarded the Employment Outcome Award several times at the Project SEARCH International Conference.

 Project SEARCH’s outcome measures are based on a rigorous definition of competitive employment that includes the following criteria: